• Skip to primary navigation

 Pumpkin Season!

 For the love of pumpkin pie, I can’t seem to get enough of it this time of year.
 But then I wonder, why not enjoy it year round?
 Pumpkin puree is simple enough to freeze in storage jars.
-I’ve also been freezing it in ice trays so I can pop out smaller portions when I want a bit in oatmeal, chili or a smoothie.
+I’ve also been freezing it in ice trays so I can pop out smaller portions when I want a bit in oatmeal, Pumpkin Chili or a smoothie.
 It’s so convenient.

 As is Frontier Co-Op Pumpkin Pie Spice.
 I love using their perfectly balanced spice blend of cinnamon, ginger, nutmeg and cloves for pumpkin pie.
 But I don’t stop there.
 Pumpkin Pie Spice gets added to oatmeal, smoothies, cookies, coffee and turmeric lattes with so many more possibilities!